Maureen Rees: Early life

 Born on Milton Street in the Roath area of Cardiff, the first child of Beatrice and Thomas (d.
 1992), Reese attended Court Road and Ninian Park schools.
 A brother, Tony, followed.

 Aged 11, Rees began attending Grange Council School for Girls.

 Other television appearances

 After her notoriety, Rees presented the short-lived Really Useful Show, in which she learned car maintenance.
 She also appeared as herself in the sitcom Barbara, as well as travelling to the U.S. to be interviewed on The Tonight Show with Jay Leno.
 In 2001, she appeared as a chapel woman in the coming-of-age film Very Annie Mary, which was set in Wales.
 She appeared in an episode of the British radio show Confessions, hosted by Simon Mayo.

-In 2004, she appeared in the Channel 5 series Back to Reality, a show featuring former stars of reality TV.
+In 2004, Rees appeared in the Channel 5 series Back to Reality, a show featuring former stars of reality TV.
 She reached the final day, finishing as runner-up to Princess Diana's former lover James Hewitt.